 - 1. Class attendance is essential for anyone who wishes to obtain credit for the course.
 You must attend 14 of the 16 lectures in order to obtain credit for the course.
 You can make up any sessions missed due to unexpected schedule conflicts, professional travel, or other extenuating circumstances, provided you contact your course director as soon as you know you will need to miss a class.
-Any student who fails to meet this requirement will receive an UNSATISFACTORY grade for the course. - 2.
-Three assignments are to be completed during the semester.
-These assignments are posted on Blackboard.
-Each assignment will be scored on a 100-point scale.
-You must complete and turn-in all 3 assignments on time and receive a minimum score of 70/100 points on each assignment in order to receive credit for the course. - a.
-A student who completes at least 2 of the assignments with 70/100 points, but fails to complete the 3^{rd} assignment with a score of 70/100 points, will receive an incomplete. - b.
-A student who completes less than 2 of the assignments with a score of 70/100 points will receive an UNSATISFACTORY grade for the course. - 3.
-A student who receives an INCOMPLETE must meet with the Course Director and develop a plan of action to complete the outstanding work.
-All outstanding work must be completed within 6 months after the end of the course; otherwise the grade will be changed to UNSATISFACTORY. - 4.
-A student who receives an UNSATISFACTORY grade must retake the course in order obtain a change of grade.
+Any student who fails to meet this requirement will receive an UNSATISFACTORY grade for the course. - A student who receives an INCOMPLETE must meet with the Course Director and develop a plan of action to complete the outstanding work.
+All outstanding work must be completed within 6 months after the end of the course; otherwise the grade will be changed to UNSATISFACTORY. - 3.
+A student who receives an UNSATISFACTORY grade must retake the course in order to obtain a change of grade.